chaoskagami/scangrab/BUGS.md

  * Batoto changes things so frequently it's annoying.
 I'll try to fix it ASAP but no guarantees about speediness.
 The current method is hopefully future-proof.

  * Foolslide only gets zips.
-Right now, it doesn't fetch individual images in the event such functionality isn't available.
+Right now, it doesn't fetch individual images in the event such functionality isn't available on the site.

+ * The upgrader has some rather negative quirks.
+These need resolving.
+One of the things that needs to go is the 'rev' file.